Zuehlke/software-engineering-corner/src/articles/introducing-pair-programming-to-a-skeptical-team/index.md

 author: Kevin Denver
 tags:
   - pair programming
+shortDescription: >-
+  Overcome skepticism and introduce pair programming to your team.
+Learn how to address common misconceptions, establish etiquette, and measure success.
 ---
 Last year, I joined a client's team of highly skilled and dedicated Java engineers.
 The team managed a complex event-driven system with a long history of changing requirements.
 The original engineers were long gone, making the code difficult to maintain and change.
 Deadlines were tight, and we needed to deliver new features fast.